liquidat/ansible-demo-notes/README.md

 - :white_check_mark: can perform automation on its own (scheduling)
 - :white_check_mark: saves time via central, reusable place for all work
 - :white_check_mark: missing yet: Playbooks still require user to have rights on target machines; how to separate?
-- :clapper: When user commits code, Jenkins runs build, afterwards Tower is called via REST and software is deployed.
+- :notes: When user commits code, Jenkins runs build, afterwards Tower is called via REST and software is deployed.
-- :clapper: Users run network wide checks nightly from Tower, all can see results.
+- :necktie: automatically run network wide checks nightly from Tower, all can see results.

 ### Tower, advanced
 - :question: How can you run powerful scripts by people who know when to run them, without providing them too many rights?